 - Issue - Stance

-Now our tags are becoming more useful.
-Let’s add another level to our taxonomy, the date or year in which the action occured, to get even more specific.
+Now our tags are becoming more useful!
+Let’s add another level to our naming convention, the date or year in which the action occurred, to get even more specific.

 - Event - Name of Event - Year